wujibi123/BBN-Vanguard-Website/README.md

     	- User can search up article names, and they will get the articles with the closest match
 		- They can also filter articles by Issues, Authors, and Topic (Sports, On Campus, Off Campus, Feautures, Arts)
 - Use GSAP to animate webpage
+- Use @media to design webpage for the phone, use BCT's css for inspiration
 - Create Database to store articles
-	- Use Firebase Database and Functions to retreive data
+	- Use Firebase **Firestore** and Functions to retreive data
 		- ~~Test firebase functions, make sure that they are callable from client side~~
+		- Can't use the real time database because there's no blocking function for retrieving data
 - Write sorting and filtering algorithm for the articles

 ## NOTES

-General
-	- All files should be in php
-		- Needed for server side code

 How to show articles
 - Upload PDFs to google drive
 - Embed the PDFs with iframe
 - In SQL database, store the embed link instead of the actual PDFs

 Libraries Used
 - GSAP
 - Firebase (Only for hosting so far)
 - SQL